-Definition & Examples of the Bullet Bond Strategy
+Definition and Examples of the Bullet Bond Strategy

 An investor who uses a bullet strategy purchases several bonds that mature at the same time.
 By targeting this specific maturity date, the investor aims to invest in a particular segment of the yield curve.
 That's where the term “bullet” comes from—it's an attempt to hit a specific point in the yield curve.

 How Does the Bullet Bond Strategy Work?

-By purchasing at different times, the bullet strategy leverages diversification to reduce the impact of interest-rate fluctuations.
-For instance, an investor following the bullet bond strategy might buy a 10-year bond in a given year, and then three years later, they buy a seven-year bond.
+By purchasing bonds at different times, the bullet strategy leverages diversification to reduce the impact of interest-rate fluctuations.
+For instance, if you're following the bullet bond strategy, you might buy a 10-year bond in one year, and three years later buy a seven-year bond.

-If rates rise between the first purchase and the second, then the investor will earn a higher rate than if they had invested the entire portfolio in the first year.
-Rates could also fall during that three-year period, but the primary goal of staggering the purchases is to “hedge,” or protect, against the possibility rates could rise sharply in a given year.
+If rates rise between the first purchase and the second, you'll earn a higher rate than if you'd invested the entire portfolio in the first year.
+Rates could also fall during those three years, but the primary goal of staggering the purchases is to “hedge” or protect against the possibility that rates could rise sharply in a given year.

 Planning for Future Expenses

-The bullet bond strategy works especially well for investors who are planning for an expense in the future.
-For example, an investor might plan on their child heading to college in 2030.
-This investor wants to keep the principal safe, so they choose to invest in bonds rather than stocks, and they decide to use a bullet strategy.
-They land on a bullet strategy that includes five investments in five different years: 2020, 2022, 2024, 2026, and 2028.
-In each of these years, the bonds bought all share the same maturity date in 2030.
+The bullet bond strategy works exceptionally well if you're planning for an expense.
+For example, suppose you want your child to head to college in 2030.
+You want to keep the principal safe, so you choose to invest in bonds rather than stocks and decide to use a bullet strategy.

 Consider these two benefits to the bullet bond strategy:

-- The investor doesn't need to have all the cash they plan to invest right away.
-In the example of an investor preparing for their child to go to college, the purchases take place over eight years.
-That gives the investor plenty of time between purchases to save up the cash for the next bond investment.
+- You don't need to have all the cash you plan to invest right away.
+When you're preparing for your child to go to college, the purchases take place over eight years.
+That gives you plenty of time between purchases to save the cash for the next bond investment.